gilch/hissp/docs/tutorial.rst

 because it's compiled to ``(81)``, just like there's no run-time overhead for using a hex literal instead of decimal in Python.

-Reader macros can also be unqualified.
+Parse-time macros can also be unqualified.
 These three macros are built into the reader:
 Inject ``.#``, discard ``_#``, and gensym ``$#``.
-The reader will also check the current module's ``_macro_`` namespace (if it has one) for attributes ending in ``#`` (i.e. ``QzHASH_``) when it encounters an unqualified reader macro name.
+The reader will also check the current module's ``_macro_`` namespace (if it has one) for attributes ending in ``#`` (i.e. ``QzHASH_``) when it encounters an unqualified parse-time macro name.

 Discard
 #######